Greeshraj/chat-application/README.md

 #### **1. Overview**

 **Chatterbox** is a messaging app where users can chat with friends, either one-on-one or in groups.
 It also has an AI tool that responds to messages starting with `@bot`.
-The app supports text, images, videos, and video calls.
+The app supports text messages and video calls.

 ---